mig-migazi/IOTUnified/fdi/FDI_COMPLETE_README.md

 # Complete FDI Implementation - Smart Breaker IoT

-This implementation provides a **complete FDI (Field Device Integration) solution** for standardizing IoT device configuration, with a focus on Eaton Smart Breakers.
+This implementation provides a **complete FDI (Field Device Integration) solution** for standardizing IoT device configuration, with a focus on Smart Breakers.
 It includes a **FDI device driver** that enables FDI client applications to configure devices using modern IoT protocols (MQTT, LwM2M, Sparkplug B).

 ## 🎯 **What Was Missing - Now Complete**